 Smart Guides

-The most valuable skill I developed across these sprints was learning to hold both perspectives simultaneously — to design for the advertiser's ambition while genuinely protecting the user's trust.
-The best formats we created felt less like ads and more like features.
+Working inside Google's constraints is a design exercise unlike almost any other.
+The most valuable skill I developed was holding both perspectives simultaneously — designing for the advertiser's ambition while genuinely protecting user trust.
+The best formats felt less like ads and more like features.